-When I say a woman's presence, I mean without a trace of macho stories.
+When I say a woman's presence, I mean without a trace of macho stories, much as with Elisabeth Vigée Le Brun before him.
 Ingres loved history painting above all other genres, but he created a world apart from any history other than art's own.
 Early in his career, he pulled off some truly egregious puffery of Napoleon, first as consul, then as emperor.
 Yet even there, one finds scarcely a hint of narrative.
 Art again turns inward, to delight and challenge a new kind of viewer.

 I mentioned Warhol on purpose.
 Sex, surfaces, and the inward eye: how does a social conservative adopt such modern values?
 This show takes him chronologically through a fascinating career.
 Start with his reaction to his teacher, Jacques Louis David.

-At first one sees the same traits as in David's early Classicism, much as with one of David's pupils, Anne-Louis Girodet: real poses, matte finish, the calmest of earth tones.
+At first one sees the same traits as in David's early Neoclassicism, much as with one of David's pupils, Anne-Louis Girodet, and akin to Jean-Antoine Houdon in sculpture: real poses, matte finish, the calmest of earth tones.
 Like the artistic mind of the revolution, the young Ingres modeled through shadow and scumbled textures.
 Near-frontal poses took on his mentor's strong foreheads and prominent noses.

-Before long, Ingres transforms those elements into flashy poses and an exquisite finish.
+Before long, Ingres transforms those elements into flashy poses and an exquisite finish, much like Antonio Canova in marble.
 He transferred idolatry for Napoleon to an effusive praise for the rich—and a love of painting's fineness for itself.
 He kept the dark tones, but he made them the palette of the richest colorist of his time.

 The new technique, with its modeling through white highlights, has many roots.
 Ingres was looking backward, past the age of revolution, to Watteau's line and startling points of light.
 He loved drawing, and thin graphite layers often suggest pastel or watercolor.
 Ingres also knew portraiture's traditions cold, like the pose copied from Bronzino's Mannerism.